Zolko-123/FreeCAD_Assembly4/TUTORIAL1.md

 * Import (**File > Import**) the previously mentioned STEP file _bearing_20x37x9.stp_

 **Result:** This will create a bunch of solids in the bearing document, but not in the Model.
-This is a [documented limitation of `App::Part`](https://www.freecadweb.org/wiki/Std_Part) and there is nothing Assembly4 can do to fix this behaviour.
+This is a [documented limitation of `App::Part`](https://www.freecadweb.org/wiki/Std_Part) and must be dealt-with manually.

   ![](Resources/media/Import_bearing.stp.png)